jp4g/nocom-v1/README.md

 # 9. Open the web app at http://localhost:3000
 ```

 ## Components

-## What corners were cut
+## What Corners Were Cut
+The following is a list of all the deficiencies in the submitted codebase that I knowingly included:

  - Privacy of addresses in Nocom relies on partial notes.
 Due to a bug ("expecting field, found u32") this was not working at runtime.
 As a mock, we employ `Token.transfer_public_to_private` instead of `Token.transfer_public_to_commitment` which leaks the address publicly while still shielding funds.
 There is no technical limitation to using `transfer_public_to_commitment` - it just seems like a bug - but for the sake of the hackathon we elected not to debug this and worry about fixing this in the future.
  - The interest rate math is pretty messy and uses approximations that can have up to 1% error rate over a year on larger interest rates.
 In the future, we will switch from u128 to some sort of u252 (native in the field) and employ ray math to get precision in
  - The interest rates are static currently.
-Like the public constraint over asserted prices, introducing scaling and accumulators is not difficult, but requires time.
+Like the public constraint over privately asserted prices, introducing scaling and accumulators is not difficult, but requires time.
 As a privacy hackathon (not a defi hackathon), this feature was deprioritized
+ - Epoch estimation is not perfect for interest rate calculation, and in the UI this either results in dust being present or the max amount to overflow available amount.
+This just requires some debugging but I chose to do documentation and diagramming of the protocol instead of fixing it.
  - There are plenty of optimizations that can be done on the noir contracts (most notably unconstrained division helpers) that are out of the scope of a PoC but impact the UX of the app
  - Testing only covers happy cases in both TXE and PXE and does not attempt to be complete.
 The goal of the hackathon for Nocom is PoC, not production grade code coverage.
 There is minimal testing of the liquidator infrastructure as well.
  - The app is not deployed to the testnet.
 This decision reflects the goal of proving the entire stack out, even if local, rather than spending time trying to stablize a live deployment for a demo app.
  - The liquidator service is not placed in a TEE for this hackathon.
 It is dockerized and mostly ready for deployment inside of Phala/ Nillion (or GCP SEV-SNP), so I think it is reasonable to assert this can just be run in a TEE while not hosting it there due to time constraints
  - The ZEC and USDC tokens are mocked, meaning they are natively issued and minted freely on Aztec.
-In the future, USDC will be bridged with wormhole or the native rollup bridge, and ZEC will be bridged with Train Protocol, one of the Zypherpunk Aztec<>Zcash bridges, or with additional work on the [Aztec Pioneers Zcash Aztec Swap Bridge](https://github.com/aztec-pioneers/zcash_aztec_private_swaps).
+In the future, USDC will be bridged with wormhole or the native rollup bridge, and ZEC will be bridged with [Train Protocol HTLC's](https://github.com/TrainProtocol/contracts/tree/dev/chains/bitcoin), one of the Zypherpunk Aztec<>Zcash bridges, or with additional work on the [Aztec Pioneers Zcash Aztec Swap Bridge](https://github.com/aztec-pioneers/zcash_aztec_private_swaps).
  - The price oracle is mocked, meaning it is controlled by a service owned by the liquidator.
 In the future, if a solid price oracle platform is launched on aztec it will be integrated.
 In the case that oracle service offerings are weak, we will employ the [Primus zkTLS network's noir support](https://github.com/primus-labs/zktls-verification-noir).
 This is overkill for a public price oracle, but the security of the price oracle is quite important, and Primus is the only service currently resembling an oracle available to Aztec Network.
  - The front end employs a non-negligible amount of hardcoding of assets by assuming there will only be USDC and ZCash debt markets and a single ZCash-collateralized stablecon
+ - The front end has not optimized PXE simulation calls which sometimes fire more than they need to, dragging down loading speed.
+Easy to fix but must be done.
+ - The front end employs a mutation of the [EmbeddedWallet](https://github.com/AztecProtocol/aztec-packages/blob/next/playground/src/wallet/embedded_wallet.ts) rather than integrating Obsidion or Azgard wallet.
+This reflects the sandboxed nature of the application
+ - The embedded wallet account creation does not hook up to an FPC, and there is no way to export the account keys to fund the account via FeeJuice, so actions are restricted to the preloaded test accounts on sandbox.